henrySi1va/vs-code-embedded/README.md

 In the Arduino IDE, this is done using the Boards Manager.
 The CLI uses a unique identifier for each board called the FQBN.

-You can search for your board's FQBN with the following command:
+You can search for your board's FQBN with the following command (you can find the terminal on the bottom of your screen or by running the `Create New Terminal` command from the command palette):

 ```
 arduino-cli board listall BOARD_NAME